 We always endeavour to publish articles in a timely manner and an approximate date for publication can be advised upon request.

-Once the article has been published, it will be heavily promoted on Twitter, Facebook, Email and other social media platforms.
+Once the article has been published, it will be promoted on social media platforms such as Twitter, Facebook, Pinterest and highlighted in our weekly newsletter e-mail.

-When published we will e-mail you with a link and invoice and request payment via Paypal.
+When published we will e-mail you with a link and invoice and request payment via Paypal or TransferWise

 Payment is required as soon as possible following publication.